backdrop/backdrop/themes/README.md

 Contributed themes from the Backdrop community may be downloaded at https://www.backdropcms.org/themes

-Organizing modules in this directory
+Organizing themes in this directory
 ------------------------------------

 It is safe to organize themes into subdirectories to ensure easy maintenance